ScribeLabs/scribe-ios-app/README.md

 #scribe-ios-app

-This application shows the main things you can do with your RunScribe pods using SDK, namely:
+This application shows the main things you can do with your Scribe for Makers pods using SDK, namely:
 * reading the device status;
 * reading/writing the device configuration;
 * starting/stopping recording on the device;